mengxue-rs/DK-VRN/README.txt

 %        Version: 0.1
 %        Date   : May 2024
 %
-%    This demo shows the DK-VRN model for european drought monitoring.
+%    This demo shows the DK-VRN model for drought monitoring.
 %
 %    ./data        .......
 To be uploaded.
 %    ./tools       .......
 To be uploaded.